Annual General Meeting of Shareholders in Lithuanian Companies

 The Shareholders’ Meeting of the Company must be held within four months of the end of the financial year of the Company.
 Thus, if the financial year of the Company coincides with the calendar year, the Shareholders’ Meeting has to be held not later than by 30th of April.

+The decision to convene the Shareholders’ Meeting shall be taken by the Management Board of the Company or by the Managing Director of the Company (when Management Board is not formed).
 A notice on the Shareholders’ Meeting has to be published in the source indicated in the Articles of Association of the Company, or delivered to each shareholder against the receipt, or sent to each shareholder via registered post not later than 21 days before the Shareholders’ Meeting.

 Decisions taken at the Shareholders’ Meeting

 The Shareholders’ Meeting has to take the Annual Report into consideration, to approve the Annual Financial Statements of the Company, as well as to allocate the distributable profit or loss of the Company.
 Other decisions may also be passed at the Shareholders’ Meeting, including change of Articles of Association, increase/reduction of the share capital, election of the members of the Management Board/Supervisory Board, reorganisation, formation of reserves, election of the audit company for the forthcoming years etc.

 Change in share capital

 The share capital of the Company may be reduced only for the following purposes: